backstage/backstage/.changeset/swift-steaks-fetch.md

 '@backstage/plugin-auth-backend': patch
 ---

-Migrated the Microsoft auth provider to be implemented using the new `@backstage/plugin-auth-backend-module-microsoft-provider` module.
+Migrated the Microsoft auth provider to new `@backstage/plugin-auth-backend-module-microsoft-provider` module package.